sky-uk/feed/README.md

 # Releasing

-Travis is configured to build the Docker image and push it to Dockerhub for each merge to master.
+Tag the commit in master and push it to release it.
+Only maintainers can do this.

 # Dependencies